 We tend to think our tribe is the best.
 As a result, we don’t often associate with other tribes.
 We don’t read other authors.
 We don’t listen to other podcasts.
 We don’t expose ourselves to other Bible teachers.

-goodwill.
+To be sure, some preach Christ out of envy and rivalry, but others out of good will.
 These preach out of love, knowing that I am appointed for the defense of the gospel; the others proclaim Christ out of selfish ambition, not sincerely, thinking that they will cause me trouble in my imprisonment.
 Philippians 1:15–17 (CSB)

 Paul says, “Yes, some Bible teachers have wrong motives.
 Some are selfish.
 Some are vindictive and downright mean.”
 But look at his next statement.

 What does it matter?
 Only that in every way, whether from false motives or true, Christ is proclaimed, and in this I rejoice.
 Yes, and I will continue to rejoice Philippians 1:18 (CSB)

 Paul tells the church at Philippi to step back a bit and take a look at the big picture.
 He would say, “Not every one of these Bible teachers is correct in all they say and they way they say it.
 Not every one of these Bible teachers is even sincere and some even want to desparrage my name while I’m locked up in prison.
 But as you take a few steps back, you’ll see that Jesus is being lifted up, even by the meanspirited and envious ones.
 And that’s what matters.”